MatthewLJaffe/HuffmanExercise/README.txt

 ./HuffmanExercise decompress "FileToDecompress.COMPRESSED"
 the output of this comand will be a file "DECOMPRESSED_FileToDecompress" that is identical to the file before compression

+To compile and run the source code open the HuffmanExercise.sln in Visual Studio select release mode for faster speed hit alt + enter to bring up properties go to Configuration Properties > Debugging Enter the desired arguments for the program under in the Command Arguments row